DovetailSoftware/sdk-docs/docfx_project/articles/fcsdk-data-access.md

 caseRow.RelateRecord(siteRow, "case_reporter2site")
 ```

 Relations can be called from either side, FCFL.NET will relate the records correctly regardless of which side of the relation is being related.
-For example, a case row can be related to a site row, or a site row can be related to a case row and FCFL.NET will write the correct records to the database to ensure that the two records are related properly, according to the rules of the Clarify™ system.
+For example, a case row can be related to a site row, or a site row can be related to a case row and FCFL.NET will write the correct records to the database to ensure that the two records are related properly, according to the rules of the Clarify&trade; system.

 NOTE: It is possible to relate two new records (that do not yet have assigned objids).
 FCFL.NET will assign the objids and resolve the relationships when updates are committed.
 See below for more information on adding new records and committing changes.